 “If I save this army now, I tell you plainly that I owe no thanks to you or to any other persons in Washington.
 You have done your best to sacrifice this army.”

-When this message reached the War Department in Washington, Colonel Edward S. Sanford, the chief censor of the Military Telegraph Service, considered the last two sentences so treasonous and insubordinate that he directed his staff to delete them before sending the edited message to Stanton and then to President Abraham Lincoln.
-The sentences were eventually published months later.
+When this message reached the War Department in Washington, the chief censor of the Military Telegraph Service, Colonel Edward S. Sanford, considered the last two sentences so treasonous and insubordinate that he directed his staff to delete them before sending the edited message to Stanton and then to President Abraham Lincoln.
+The sentences were not published until the following year.

-As Federals burned what supplies they could not carry, General Robert E. Lee, commanding the Confederate Army of Northern Virginia, learned that they had abandoned their positions north of the Chickahominy River and destroyed the bridges.
-Confederate cavalry under General Jeb Stuart arrived at White House Landing, the former Federal supply depot on the York River, and found it evacuated.
+As the Federals conducted their retreat, General Robert E. Lee, commanding the Confederate army, learned that they had abandoned their positions north of the Chickahominy River and destroyed the bridges.
+Confederate cavalry under Brigadier General Jeb Stuart arrived at White House Landing, the former Federal supply depot on the York River, and found it evacuated.
 Federals burned the historic home of Martha Custis, wife of George Washington and now owned by Mrs. Robert E. Lee.

 McClellan’s withdrawal after one major battle astonished Lee, who determined that the Federals must be concentrating south of the Chickahominy.
 Federals covered the approaches to the burned bridges with massed artillery, and Federal naval vessels at Fort Monroe began moving up the James to link with McClellan at Harrison’s Landing.
 Meanwhile, Lee prepared for another battle.

-Fighting resumed from the previous day near the Golding farm, as Confederates under General John B. Magruder advanced on the presumption that the Federals were withdrawing.
+Fighting resumed from the previous day near the Golding farm, as Confederates under Major General John B. Magruder advanced on the presumption that the Federals were withdrawing.
 However, the Federals made a stand and drove the Confederates back.
 The Confederates lost 438 killed, wounded, or missing, while the Federals lost 189.
+This made up the most of the hostilities on the 28th, making this the least hazardous day since fighting started on the 25th.

 By this evening, Lee was poised to attack the concentrated Federal force south of the Chickahominy.
 However, he did not secure the road to Turkey Island Bridge, which McClellan used to withdraw his troops (Lee may have been able to destroy the Federals had he blocked that road).
-McClellan met with his commanders and informed them that since he believed an attack on Richmond would destroy the army, he would retreat to Harrison’s Landing.
+McClellan met with his commanders and informed them that since he believed an attack on Richmond would destroy the Federal army, he would retreat to Harrison’s Landing.
+He set up headquarters at Savage’s Station on the railroad.
 With the Confederate capital now out of imminent danger, Lee again resolved to resume the offensive the next day.